 The first thing you want to do when preparing your garden for winter is to evaluate how your plants fared during the past growing season.
 For instance, did some plants not do well because they were in a spot that got too much shade?
 Is there a different spot in the garden you could plant them next year, so they will get more sun?
 These are things you will want to write down now while they are fresh in your mind.
 Don’t expect that you’ll have perfect recall of these things 4 or 5 months from now when you are getting ready for another planting season.
 Having those notes to refresh your memory will save you from making the same mistake twice.

-You’ll want to evaluate if you had any plants that don’t do well in your climate.
+You’ll want to evaluate if you have any plants that don’t do well in your climate.
 For instance, when I lived in Northwest Florida, we got a lot of rain during the spring and summer.
 Try as I might, I could not get a good crop of any kind of squash due to the wetness.
-And the only way I was able to grow cucumbers without losing them to leaf fungus was to grow them on a trestle off the ground.
+The only way I was able to grow cucumbers without losing them to leaf fungus was to grow them on a trestle off the ground.
 These are things you’ll want to consider.

 You can also plant hardy cold-weather plants during this time.
 Check a zone map for winter vegetables and times to plant in your area.